The best of Drupal, curated by Acquia

 sub-profile for you.

-Through custom modules and configuration, Lightning aims to target four functional areas:
+Through custom, contrib, and core modules plus configuration, Lightning aims to target four functional areas:

 The current version of media includes the following functionality: